Copyright © 2011 Trumpet Ministries, Inc. All rights reserved.

 To be “in Christ” is not referring to someone who at one point in time had “accepted Christ.”
-Rather, it is speaking of those who present their bodies a living sacrifice, having brought their thoughts into subjection to Christ; who having been transformed by the renewing of their mind, are not conformed to the pattern of the world but are finding God’s perfect will each day.
+Rather, it is speaking of those who present their bodies a living sacrifice, having brought their thoughts into subjection to Christ, who having been transformed by the renewing of their minds, are not conformed to the pattern of the world but are finding God’s perfect will each day.

 Remove Aaron’s garments and put them on his son Eleazar, for Aaron will be gathered to his people; he will die there.
 (Numbers 20:26)

 Now this could mean that Aaron went to be with his mother, father, and other relatives.
 Or it could mean he went to be with other Israelites who had died.
 It is interesting to note that Samuel, when he had been brought up by the witch of Endor, told Saul that Saul and his sons would be with Samuel the next day.
 That is not exactly how we picture being gathered to our people.

 Because you did not obey the LORD or carry out his fierce wrath against the Amalekites, the LORD has done this to you today.
 The LORD will hand over both Israel and you to the Philistines, and tomorrow you and your sons will be with me.
 (I Samuel 28:18,19)